NikolaiRadke/Nokolino_diy/howto_compile/README.md

 ### Configuring NOKOlino.ino

-1. Set the avarage talking interval in line 30 (10 for 10 minutes is preset).
+1. Set the avarage talking interval in line 31 (10 for 10 minutes is preset).
-2. Set the volume in line 32.
+.
+Set the volume in line 32.
 25 is recommended for NOKOlino, 22 for NOKOlina.
 3. Are you building NOKOlino on a breadboard?
-Set line 34.
+Set line 35.
-4. Select your voice set in line 37, 38 or 39.
+4. Select your voice set in line 38, 39 or 40
-5. If you don't want any battery warnings, comment out line 63.
+5. If you don't want any battery warnings, comment out line 64.
+6. If you want NOKOlino to be quiet on startup, comment out line 66.

 ### Flashing NOKOlino firmware